 We are an "emerging growth company," as defined in the Jumpstart our Business Startups Act of 2012, or the JOBS Act.
 For as long as we continue to be an "emerging growth company," we may take advantage of exemptions from various reporting requirements that are applicable to other public companies that are not "emerging growth companies," including not being required to comply with the auditor attestation requirements of Section 404 of the Sarbanes-Oxley Act of 2002, exemptions from the requirements of holding a nonbinding advisory vote on executive compensation and shareholder approval of any golden parachute payments not previously approved.
-As an "emerging growth company" in our initial registration statement we are required to report only two years of financial results and selected financial data compared to three and five years, respectively, for comparable data reported by other public companies.
-We could be an "emerging growth company" for up to five years, although circumstances could cause us to lose that status earlier, including if the market value of our common shares held by non-affiliates exceeds \$700 million as of any June 30 (the end of our second fiscal quarter) before that time, in which case we would no longer be an "emerging growth company" as of the following December 31 (our fiscal year end).
+We could be an "emerging growth company" until the end of our fiscal year 2021, although circumstances could cause us to lose that status earlier, including if the market value of our common shares held by non-affiliates exceeds \$700 million as of any June 30 (the end of our second fiscal quarter) before the end of our fiscal year 2021, in which case we would no longer be an "emerging growth company" as of the following December 31 (our fiscal year end).
 We cannot predict if investors will find our common shares less attractive because we may rely on these exemptions.
 If some investors find our common shares less attractive as a result, there may be a less active trading market for our common shares and the price of our common shares may be more volatile.

-As a result of being a public company we will incur additional costs and we may not manage to comply with our internal control procedures and corporate governance structures.
+As a result of being a public company we incur additional costs and we may not manage to comply with our internal control procedures and corporate governance structures.

-As a public company, we will incur additional legal, insurance, accounting and other expenses that we did not incur as a private company.
-For example, in anticipation of becoming a public company, we will need to adopt additional internal controls and disclosure controls and procedures and bear all of the internal and external costs of preparing and distributing periodic public reports in compliance with our obligation under the securities laws.
+As a public company, we incur additional legal, insurance, accounting and other expenses that we did not incur as a private company.
+For example, as a public company, we needed to adopt additional internal controls and disclosure controls and procedures and bear all of the internal and external costs of preparing and distributing periodic public reports in compliance with our obligation under the securities laws.
 However, if our efforts to comply with evolving laws, regulations and standards differ from the activities intended by regulatory or governing bodies due to ambiguities related to practice, regulatory authorities may initiate legal proceedings against us.
 This could have a material adverse impact on our business, financial condition and results of operations.

 In connection with the audit of our financial statements as at and for the year ended December 31, 2014, we and our independent registered public accounting firm identified a material weakness in our internal control over financial reporting.
+This material weakness continued to exist as of December 31, 2016.
 If we fail to maintain an effective system of internal control over financial reporting, we may be unable to accurately report our financial results or prevent fraud, and investor confidence in our company and the market price of our shares may be adversely affected.